Lab 3: Introduction to JS

 color-scheme: light dark

-tells the browser that the site can be rendered on either light or dark mode, depending on what the OS color scheme is.color-scheme: light
+tells the browser that the site can be rendered on either light or dark mode, depending on what the OS color scheme is.
+(Think of this like an automatic color scheme detector based on your computer’s settings)color-scheme: light

 orcolor-scheme: dark